martinpllu/chisel/README.md

 # chisel

-A command line GPT-4 chat loop that can directly read and write your application code.
+ A command line GPT-4 chat loop that can directly read and write code on your local filesystem

 ## Status